explainer/Hyper-tech-market/README.md

 As mentioned above, the standard web development interaction model is request-respond, otherwise known as client-server.
 But, that model is very constricting when you have basically a peer-to-peer working relationship between the Model on the server, and the View within the browser.
 Either party should be able to initiate an exchange of information.

-Ruby-hyperloop addresses this issue straight on by implementing a bi-directional flow of information between the two cooperating computing environments.
-Ruby-hyperloop is a complete re-think of what the MVC Controller should be and how it should be implemented.
+Ruby-hyperloop addresses this issue straight on by implementing a bi-directional flow of information between the two cooperating computing environments. **Ruby-hyperloop is a complete re-think of what the MVC Controller should be and how it should be implemented**.

+&lt;&lt;More to do...&gt;

-Talk about React component model, reactive-memory model, and how the Hyperloop “controller” uses these to tie the attributes of a Model directly into the contents of components displayed by the browser. &lt;&lt;Much more to do here.&gt;&gt;
+Talk about React component model, reactive-memory model, and how the Hyperloop “controller” uses these to tie the attributes of a Model directly into the contents of components displayed by the browser.

+&lt;&lt;Much more to do here.&gt;&gt;